opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 -----------------------
 Final animations can be rendered directly by loading the related scene, or in batch mode.
 In both cases the rendering properties are defined in the Output Settings dialog.

-.. note:: Information about the scene name and frame number can be included when needed in rendered frames by activating the **Show Info in Rendered Frames** option in the Preferences  →  General dialog.
+.. note:: Information about the scene name and frame number can be included when needed in rendered frames by activating the **Show Info in Rendered Frames** option in the Preferences...  →  General dialog section.

 .. _choosing_the_output_settings: